-Understanding the main bow grip types helps archers match equipment to their shooting style:
+Understanding the main bow grip types helps archers match equipment to their shooting style.

 Molded from rubber or plastic to match the shooter's hand, a custom archery grip offers the most personalized fit.
 It improves shot-to-shot consistency for archers with specific hand geometry or grip preferences.
-Custom grips cost more than stock options and vary in long-term durability depending on material quality.
+Custom grips cost more than stock options and vary in durability depending on material quality.

 The four main bow types